cschroed-usgs/mlr-local-dev/README.md

 In order for this to work properly you should exclude the service you wish to run locally from the list of services launched in the commands above, however it is important that the launch order is maintained, to a dgree.
 I.E: If you want to work on the mlr-legacy-db you should ensure that you launch your local version of the database prior to launching the set of services listed under `Terminal 3`.
 If you want to work on any of the services listed in `Terminal 3` you must ensure you have the backing services and mlr-legacy-db running prior to launching your service locally.
 Note that the order of the services _within_ each command above is **not** important.

 ## Service Info

-**Note**: Many of the launch commands here will not properly work until you follow the setup steps above.
+This section lists out each of the services and some of the basic information about each one.
+Much of this information can be obtained from the `docker-compose.yml` file and if any of this configuration needs to be modified that is the first place to look, followed by the config files.

 _Dependencies_: Services that must be running before this service can even start up.

 _Services Used_: Services that must be running for this service to be fully functional.

+**Note**: Many of the launch commands here will not properly work until you follow the setup steps above.

 #### water-auth
  - Individual Launch Command: `sudo docker-compose up water-auth`